Best International Banks in the US 2023

 International bank accounts can have a pretty broad selection of features, from accounts for daily use which let you hold foreign currency balances and get international travel cards, to accounts aimed at international investors.

-There are quite a few international account options for US customers, although it’s helpful to note that the accounts available from traditional banks can have fairly limited features compared to specialist providers.
+There are quite a few international banking account options for US customers, although it’s helpful to note that the accounts available from traditional banks can have fairly limited features compared to specialist providers.

-We’ll look at some smart options in just a moment – for now, here’s a rundown of some of the features you may get from an international account:
+We’ll look at some smart options in just a moment – for now, here’s a rundown of some of the features you may get from an international bank account:

 - Hold a select of foreign currencies and convert between them